What Is a Liability? (Plus Types, Examples and FAQs)

 Types of liabilities

-As capital flows in and out of business, liabilities are recorded and paid.
-Liabilities can be classified in two ways:
+As capital flows in and out of a business, accountants record liabilities.
+Here are two classifications of liabilities:

 Contingent liability as a result of special circumstances